Our General Dentistry Services

 - How safe are dental x-rays?

-Improved technology in dental x-rays means that you are exposed to 80% less radiation than in the past.
+Improved technology in dental x-rays means you are exposed to 80% less radiation than in the past.
 Modern digital x-rays are done quickly and are extremely accurate and have the same radiation exposure as a 1 to 2-hour plane ride.

 We follow the guidelines set out by the ADA (American Dental Association) and only take x-rays when needed for treatment or diagnosis.